 When I asked my Vietnamese and Thai friends about this dish, most of them said it was homemade.
 Something widespread, a thing most restaurants wouldn’t serve.
 Here in San Francisco, we’re lucky to have some of the most delicious and inventive foods around, but when it comes to getting authentic “home-cooked” meals, you might have to search a bit.
 So when I was craving this dish, I realized I would have to learn to make it myself.
 Thankfully, New May Wah in Richmond has everything a budding chef of Asian cuisine could hope for!

 After picking up the necessary ingredients, I took a look at a few recipes online.
-Most of them had the same steps for preparing the dish, so instead of following a particular recipe, I decided to Frankenstein my own dish, using some of the skills I picked up in my cooking class in Bangkok.
-It’s quick and simple so just in case you’re interested in duplicating this dessert, here’s what you’ll need.
+Most of them had the same steps for preparing the dish, so instead of following a particular recipe, I decided to Frankenstein my own version, using some of the skills I picked up in my cooking class in Bangkok.
+It’s quick and straightforward, so just in case you’re interested in duplicating this dessert, here’s what you’ll need.

 - 1 cup glutinous black rice

-- 1 box coconut milk (Aroy-D is yummy, imo)
+- 1 box coconut milk (Aroy-D is yummy, IMO)

 - ½ teaspoon table salt

 - ⅓ cup palm sugar (when I was in Thailand, my cooking instructor told me that PALM sugar was the way to go!)